Dr. Nordine Es-Sadki

 5. Innovation and Entrepreneurship for Sustainability Transitions

-Nordine Es-Sadki is an economist and senior researcher at UNU-MERIT.
-He has over 12 years of experience in innovation studies and innovation statistics and has been involved in various projects for the European Commission , the OECD, national governments and WIPO on the analysis of innovation at the national, regional and industry level.
+Nordine Es-Sadki is an Assistant Professor at UNU-MERIT.
+He previously worked as a senior researcher at UNU-MERIT and has over 13 years of experience in innovation studies and innovation statistics and has been involved in various research projects for the European Commission, the OECD, national governments and WIPO on the analysis of innovation at the national, regional and industry level.
 He holds a PhD in Economics from the School of Business and Economics of Maastricht University on the topic of formal technology transfer of universities, research institutes and firms.
-He obtained his master degree in Economics and Business from the Erasmus University in Rotterdam with distinction, and has a bachelor degree in International Economics Studies from Maastricht University .
+He obtained his master degree in Economics and Business from the Erasmus University in Rotterdam with distinction, and has a bachelor degree in International Economics Studies from Maastricht University.

 His research interests include, knowledge/technology transfer, the measurement and analysis of Science, Technology & Innovation including social and public sector innovation, questionnaire design, surveys and their methodology, and the economics of regional innovation.
 He also works part-time as a economics teacher at a lyceum in Maastricht.